RoboticAgents/project3/README.md

 ## Project Demonstrations

-At the beginning of the lab session on Thursday, October 13th, each team will be given an opportunity to demonstrate their project.
+At the due date of the project, each team will be given an opportunity to demonstrate their project.
 When the lab session starts, teams will be given a few minutes to set up their demonstrations and get them running.
 Then, class members will participate in an interactive demonstration session, where everyone will be able to view each demonstration and learn from each other.

 ## Assessment